My COVID-19 Experience and Maintaining My Mental Health

 I've been very fortunate to still be working, that I have not fallen ill (with visible symptoms at least), and that I live with someone so I don't have to shelter alone.
 These privileges have absolutely made the whole process easier on me, but I think the most challenging part we're all struggling with is not knowing how long this new standard of living will continue for.
 This uncertainty has contributed the most to my anxiety in this time because it is so entirely out of my control as well as being unknown to me.
-What will my life look like in 1 month?
-3 months?
-6 months?
-Will we ever go back to "normal", or at least return to something closely resembling it?
+What will my life look like in one month?
+What will it look like in three months?
+What will it look like in six months?
+Will we ever go back to "normal," or at least return to something closely resembling it?

 I've tried to disconnect from the news, but I find myself still wanting to know what the newest updates are.
 I think this is how many of us try to handle situations we have no (or little) control over, thinking that by extending our knowledge we will at least have a modicum of agency to exert.
 I haven't actually felt too anxious by reading the news regularly, but I do think I've been checking it more frequently than is healthy.